steplead/coloringpage/README.md

 ## Deployment

-The project is deployed on Vercel and accessible at [ai-coloringpage.com](https://ai-coloringpage.com).
+The project is deployed on Vercel.
 To deploy your own instance:

 1. Fork this repository
 2. Create a new project on [Vercel](https://vercel.com)
 3. Connect your forked repository
-4. Add the required environment variables in your Vercel project settings
+4. Add the following environment variables in your Vercel project settings:
+   - `SILICONFLOW_API_KEY`
+   - `SILICONFLOW_API_URL`
+   - `SILICONFLOW_MODEL`
 5. Deploy!

-### Domain Configuration
+### Custom Domain Setup

 If you want to use a custom domain:

-1. Purchase a domain name (e.g., through Cloudflare, GoDaddy, etc.)
+1. Purchase a domain (we used Cloudflare)
-2. In your Vercel project, go to Settings > Domains
+2. In Vercel project settings, go to "Domains"
-3. Add your custom domain
+3. Add your domain and follow the DNS configuration instructions
-4. Follow Vercel's instructions to configure DNS settings with your domain provider:
-   - A record: @ → 76.76.21.21
-   - CNAME record: www → cname.vercel-dns.com
+4. Add the required A and CNAME records in your DNS provider
+5. Wait for DNS propagation (up to 24 hours)

 ## Environment Variables